gohugoio/hugo/content/en/templates/taxonomy-templates.md

   {{ end }}
 </ul>
 ```

-### Example: list all taxonomies, terms, and assigned content

 This example will list all taxonomies and their terms, as well as all the content assigned to each of the terms.

 {{< code file=layouts/partials/all-taxonomies.html >}}